-50. Three technologies-Lithium-ion batteries, solar power and energy efficient appliances-have made a substantial impact in the energy sector of developed countries in recent years.
+- 49. Three technologies-Lithium-ion batteries, solar power and energy efficient appliances-have made a substantial impact in the energy sector of developed countries in recent years.
 This has largely been a result of the drastic decrease in the cost of solar power, the cost and weight of lithium-ion batteries, and the energy required to power appliances such as light bulbs, televisions, air conditioners and fans.
-In addition, these changes have had implications for rural electrification, in some cases making off-grid connection or decentralized grids more economically viable than extension of the main transmission and distribution networks.

-51. Market penetration of these and other Clean Energy Technologies could follow in the footsteps of the expansion of mobile phone use, taking more than 10 years to reach the population of developing Asia, unless action is taken to accelerate technology adoption.
+In addition, these changes have had implications for rural electrification; in some cases making off-grid connection or decentralized grids more economically viable than extension of the main transmission and distribution networks. - 50.
+Market penetration of these and other clean energy technologies could follow in the footsteps of the expansion of mobile phone use, taking more than 10 years to reach the population of developing Asia, unless action is taken to accelerate technology adoption.
 The objective of Element 6 is to increase awareness of decision makers and opinion leaders about global energy trends and recent innovations in clean energy technologies.
-In addition, the element aims to promote adoption of new technologies and remove market barriers to take advantage of them.

-52. This element will work to accelerate the adoption of new and appropriate technologies in the region through three activities:
+In addition, the element aims to promote adoption of new technologies, create aggregated market to attract investment and remove market barriers to take advantage of them. - 51.
+This element will work to accelerate the adoption of new and appropriate technologies in the region through three activities: - a.
+Raising awareness of selected new technologies that are being adopted in developed economies.
+The awareness will cover: technical aspects, business models, and quantification of benefits that may be achieved under local conditions. - b.
+Support demonstration projects in one of the suitable countries of the region, and share the knowledge and business models to be used by other countries in the region.

-- a.
-Raising awareness about the merits of selected new technologies and the importance of selecting appropriate technologies among key decision makers - b.
-Supporting planning of member countries by assisting with the development of action plans and projects to capture new opportunities brought about by the new technology. - c.
-Securing funding from various climate investment funds including the Green Climate Fund to finance large projects either in a country or a range of countries in the region. - 53.
+- c.
+Establish markets and securing funding by combining fragmented markets into a larger aggregated market to attract private investment to scale up viable demonstration projects.
+In addition.om various climate investment funds including the Green Climate Fund may be tapped to finance large projects either in a country or a range of countries in the region - 52.
 Specifically, it is proposed that CAREC support new technology adoption during the 2016-2020 EWP through regional Technical Assistance to pilot new technology projects.
-It is envisioned that such activities could combine small markets and attract investors and companies.

-54. Opportunities for clean energy technologies include, inter alia, off-grid and on-grid power storage solutions, solar power, efficient lighting and appliances, and electric cars.
-These examples of clean energy technologies have the following benefits:

-- a.
-Off-grid and on grid storage solutions to shift peak demand, develop ancillary services and improve supply reliability. - b.
-Use of solar power can reduce the need for fossil fuel-based power generation to meet day-time peak demand. - c.
-Efficient lighting and appliances can reduce the evening peak demand, thus delaying the need for investment in additional distribution and transmission capacity. - d.
-Electric vehicles, in conjunction with solar power where feasible, can reduce the overall carbon foot print and improve energy self-sufficiency.
+It is envisioned that such activities could combine small markets and attract investors and companies. - 53.
+Opportunities for clean energy technologies include, inter alia, off-grid and on-grid power storage solutions, solar power, efficient lighting, appliances, and electric vehicles.
+These examples of clean energy technologies have the following benefits: - a.
+Off-grid and on grid storage solutions to shift peak demand, develop ancillary services and improve supply reliability - b.
+Use of solar power can reduce the need for fossil fuel-based power generation to meet day-time peak demand and reduce day time peak - c.
+Efficient lighting and appliances can reduce the evening peak demand, delaying the need for additional distribution and transmission capacity

+Electric vehicles reduce the reliance on imported oil and improve energy security.